altruios/namshubettulpa/public/namshubettuple/redeye.md

 *She bent down to roll it across the ground*
 ~But before she could - the ground lurched beneath her feet~ *The marble slipped from her hand*
-*Kent with one hand grabbed the marble. *
+*The Navigator with one hand grabbed the marble*
 *With the other he grabbed Martha's shirt*
 ~He was on the other side of the center and together they stayed close~ ~Ahead of her - she saw another tooth fall~